ianheggie/smart_bundler/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Testing in a VM

+Use a vagrant virtual box for consistant results.

+Install vagrant 1.9.7 or later and virtual_box or other local virtual machine providor.

+Create a temp directory for throw away testing, and clone the gem into it

+    mkdir -p ~/tmp
+    cd ~/tmp
+    git clone https://github.com/ianheggie/smarter_bundler.git ~/tmp/smarter_bundler

+The Vagrantfile includes provisioning rules to install chruby (ruby version control), ruby-build will also be installed and run to build various rubies under /opt/rubies.

+Use <tt>vagrant ssh</tt> to connect to the virtual box and run tests.

+Cd to the checked out smarter_bundler directory and then run the test as follows:

+    cd ~/tmp/smarter_bundler

+    vagrant up   # this will also run vagrant provision and take some time
+                 # chruby and various ruby versions will be installed

+    vagrant ssh

+    cd /vagrant  # the current directory on your host is mounted here on the virtual machine

+    chruby 2.2.2 # or some other ruby version (run chruby with no arguments to see the current list)

+    bin/test

+    exit        # from virtual machine when finished

+The test script will run the smarter_bundle command on various rails Gemfiles (selected based on the current ruby version).

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ianheggie/smarter_bundler.